-Co-Organizers: The organizers are the backbone of this event, more or less the presidents of this organization.
+The Co-Organizers are the backbone of this event, more or less the presidents of this organization.
 Organizers manage the other positions, provide direction, and ensure that tasks are completed and deadlines are met.
 Ideally, organizers will be sophomores or juniors so they can help keep the event going for the next year.
 To be an organizer, you must have previously served on the TEDxUniversityofTulsa team.

-Graphic Designer: This person will create the program posters, graphics for social media and website, programs, and more.
-They must have access to design programs and a portfolio.
+The Graphic Designer establishes the visual branding of the event by creating advertisements, graphics for social media and website, event programs, and more.
+They must have experience in graphic design, access to necessary programs and a portfolio.

-Stage Manager: This person must be present at rehearsals and practices.
-They will work directly with LPC staff to manage the onstage technology, play videos, hand off clicker to speakers, etc. They know when speakers need to be mic’d and can manage the rehearsals when organizers are busy.
+The Stage Manager* must be present at rehearsals and practices.
+They will work directly with LPC staff to manage the onstage technology, play videos, hand off clicker to speakers, etc. backstage during the event.

-Curation Team: These people will help get the speakers ready for the big day.
+The Curation Team helps speakers cultivate their ideas into a cohesive TEDx talk.
 Ideally the curation team will be made up of professionals, honed public speakers, or people trained in stage presence.
 People with other relevant experience are also encouraged to apply.

-Photographers: These people are responsible for headshots of speakers prior to the event, photos of speaker performances, and candid shots the day of the event.
+Photographers are needed to take head shots of speakers prior to the event, photos of speaker performances, and candid shots the day of the event.
 They must have professional-level equipment and a portfolio.

-Videographers shoot footage of each talk to submit to TED.
-A knowledge of the equipment and staging is required, and the ability to provide your own equipment is preferred.
+Videographers shoot footage of each speaker's talk to submit to TED.
+Knowledge of the equipment and staging is required, and the ability to provide your own equipment is preferred.
 We hire at least two videographers each year.
 Videographers are also welcome to serve as video editors as well.

-Video Editors: These people will edit each talk and add necessary graphics to ensure the videos are at TED's level of quality.
-They also have the option to design a short intro for all TEDxUniversityofTulsa videos.
-This could be the same people that shoot the video, or someone only interested in editing.
+Video Editors will edit each talk and add necessary graphics to ensure the videos are at TED's level of quality.
+They also may design a short intro for all TEDxUniversityofTulsa videos for that particular event.